John Uecker, M.D., FACS

 Methodist Hospital of Dallas

-John M. Uecker, M.D., FACS, is the interim chief of the Division of Minimally Invasive Surgery and an associate professor in the Department of Surgery and Perioperative Care at Dell Medical School.
+John M. Uecker, M.D., FACS, is an associate professor and director of innovation and entrepreneurship in the Department of Surgery and Perioperative Care at Dell Medical School.

 Uecker has been educating medical students and residents in Austin since 2003.
 During that time he has implemented and developed many innovative teaching modalities into the training curriculum.